uCibar/TemplexForRuby/README.md

 ![window method example](./asset/windowmethod.gif)

->width and height must be a integer, format must be; [Integer,Integer,...]

 What about `format`?
 What is 1 and 100?

 1,100,32,etc. are bash codes!
 1 is bold, 100 is gray for background, 32 is green for Foreground(text).

-So, `format:[1,100]` changes background and set bold text, Like CSS:
+So, `format:[1,100]` changes background color and set bold text, Like CSS:
 ```
 body{